Double Wall vs Single Wall Tents: Benefits and Drawbacks

 Why Thru-Hikers Choose Double Wall Tents

-The other set of hikers always want to have a double-walled tent, for many, this is the best option as it provides the best cost to weight for those who can’t, or won’t, spend on DCF fabrics.
+The other set of hikers always want to have a double-walled tent.
+For many, this is the best option as it provides the best cost to weight for those who can’t, or won’t, spend on DCF fabrics.

 There are many times when a freestanding tent will help you easily adjust your spot for maximum airflow or minimum drafts into the tent.